 Below, our experienced truck accident attorneys will discuss the legal and procedural differences between a truck and car accident.
-If you have suffered injuries as a result of a truck crash in California, West Coast Trial Lawyers is always here to answer any questions you may have about truck accident claims and damages.
+If you have suffered injuries as a result of a truck accident, West Coast Trial Lawyers is always here to answer any questions you may have about truck accident claims and damages.

 All trucks are subject to state and federal laws and regulations to minimize accident risks.
 However, some truck drivers and commercial trucking companies will ignore safety laws in order to meet their deadlines and maximize profits.

 Because of their potential for danger, commercial trucks are required to abide by special regulations to help maintain safety on the road.
 If you were the victim of a truck accident, you need a truck accident attorney who understands commercial trucking laws and regulations.
 Handling a claim on your own is not recommended, and will likely reduce the damages you may be entitled to.